microsoft/ELL/docs/tutorials/StyleGuide.md

 1. Skip end punctuation on titles and lists
 2. Include a comma after each item in a list.
 "Shake, rattle, and roll"
-3. Capitalize the first word of a sentence and any proper nouns (Python, CMake, Raspian, Pi).
+3. Capitalize the first word of a sentence and any proper nouns (Python, CMake, Raspbian, Pi).
 Avoid title case, even in titles
 4. Use bullets for lists, not as a way to emphasize text
 5. Don't use too many colons